fastprof-hep/fastprof/README.md

 Documentation
 =============

-Detailed documentation can be found in the package itself in `build/sphinx/html`, or on the `documentation website <fastprof.web.cern.ch>`_.
+Detailed documentation can be found in the package itself in `build/sphinx/html`, or on the [documentation website](fastprof.web.cern.ch).